 The aim of this article is not to provide you with the most up-to-date information on the subject but to give you a general insight in the subject and its importance for the sector.

-On 29 June 2017, the European Commission published a proposal for a Regulation on a Pan-European Personal Pension Product (“PEPP”), dealing with the authorisation, manufacturing, distribution and supervision of PEPP.
-The PEPP is intended to be an optional, 2nd regime instrument, complementary to the existing state-based, occupational and national personal pensions.
-The PEPP proposal was launched together with a Recommendation on the tax treatment of personal pension products, including the PEPP.The proposals are part of the bigger framework of the Capital Markets Union.
+In June 2017, the European Commission published a proposal for Regulation on a Pan-European Personal Pension Product (PEPP).
+It was adopted and published early 2019.
+Work on level II is now on its way.
+The Regulation will apply (directly) 12 months after publication of the level II.
+The Regulation deals with the registration, manufacturing, distribution and supervision of PEPP.
+PEPP is intended as an optional, 2nd regime instrument, complementary to the existing state-based (pillar 1), occupational (pillar 2) and national personal pensions (pillar 3) and has standardised key product features.
+The Commission described PEPP as “a new, additional opportunity to save for retirement: simple, transparent & portable”.
+The PEPP proposal was launched together with a Recommendation on the tax treatment of personal pension products, including PEPP.The initiatives are part of the bigger framework of the Capital Markets Union.

 The Regulation on a Pan-European Personal Pension Product (“PEPP”) deals with the registration, manufacturing, distribution and supervision of PEPP.
 It was adopted and published in the Official Journal of the EU in July 2019.
 It is directly applicable and will start to apply in March 2022.
 BIPAR and its member associations have been very active on this file all along the legislative process.